 Littoral rainforest in the NSW North Coast, Sydney Basin and South East Corner Bioregions endangered Ecological Community (EEC) is generally a closed forest, the structure and composition of which is strongly influenced by proximity to the ocean.
-The plant species in this ecological community are predominantly rainforest species with evergreen mesic or coriaceous leaves.
-Planted Littoral Rainforest is likely to occur in the nearby Bower Street Gully Reserve.
+The plant species in this ecological community contain some rainforest species with evergreen mesic or coriaceous leaves, however the site does not contain enough species to be considered Littoral Rainforest.
+Planted Littoral Rainforest is likely to occur in the nearby Bower Street Gully Reserve, approximately 500m away.